 - The Consortium Office must receive all applications and supporting documentation no later than Monday, January 22, 2024.

 - A committee of experienced mentors and district HR personnel review the applications and determine if each applicant meets the criteria.

 - The Induction Program Leader will notify the applicants by Friday, February 9, 2024, of the committee’s decision.

 - If approved for ECO, the mentor and candidate complete an additional inquiry cycle and reflection (aka “ECO-Unit 3”) either in the summer, or during the first half of the next school year.

-- The Induction Program Leader will meet with the candidate and mentor by Tuesday, February 28, 2023 to define expectations and create a differentiated Individual Learning Plan for ECO candidates.
+- The Induction Program Leader will meet with the candidate and mentor by Thursday, February15, 2024 to define expectations and create a differentiated Individual Learning Plan for ECO candidates.

 If at any time during the course of the completion, a candidate is not meeting requirements, the Induction Program Leader may suspend or revoke the ECO status and require the candidate to participate in the two-year induction program.

 The South Bay Consortium Teacher Induction provides equal consideration for all ECO candidates, regardless of their actual or perceived race; religion; ethnicity; nationality or ancestry; physical or mental disabilities; medical conditions; parental or marital status; age; sex; gender; gender identity or expression, and/or sexual orientation.